22. Women and the Cold War

 Within the military, some women spoke out against the war, but they also articulated more general grievances, including sexual harassment and unequal treatment in all branches of the service.
 They criticized the pervasive sexism that regarded women as inferior soldiers and kept them in subordinate positions.
 Many women who voiced their concerns were subjected to surveillance, restrictions, undesirable job assignments, and excessive charges filed against them for minor infractions.

 The United Service Organization provided entertainment and programs to support military morale in combat zones since 1941.
 The best-known provider of USO entertainment programs was Bob Hope.
 Starting in 1964, Hope brought his shows to Vietnam nine times.
-While he was the main event, Hope’s shows featured female stars who were sexualized as rewards for the brave men at arms.
-Hope brought those ladies, but those ladies brought hope.
+While he was the main event, Hope’s shows featured female stars who were sexualized as rewards for the brave men fighting abroad.

 On the home front, some women supported the war effort as a crusade against communism.
 They engaged in protests and called on the military to achieve total victory.
 Women in conservative organizations such as Young Americans for Freedom, along with women whose interest in the war was in bringing their loved ones home, raised their voices in support of soldiers and the politics of anti-communism.